FurkanSoftware38/frontendeveloper01/README.md

 - 👋 Hi, I’m @frontendeveloper01
-- 👀 I’m interested in frontend
+- 👀 I’m interested in frontend and backend
 - 🌱 I’m currently learning javascript

 <!---
 frontendeveloper01/frontendeveloper01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.